Skip to content

 Once you change the port and update your firewall, your computer will stop listening on the default port 3389.
 It will only accept incoming remote connections on your new custom port.
 You must include this new port number when connecting from other devices.

 Warning: This step requires administrator privileges.
-Editing the registry can cause system issues if done incorrectly.
-Always create a backup first by clicking File > Export in the Registry Editor.
+Be careful when editing the registry; mistakes can cause system issues.
+Always create a backup first by going to File > Export in the Registry Editor.

 1. Click the Search icon and type regedit to open the Registry Editor.